PatrickCLipscomb/Local-Swap/README.md

 #  Local Swap

-Local Swap is a complex application that allows users to create profiles and trade items with other users via a geographically and socially enabled environment.
-User locations are hidden via a location scrambling function that offsets their given location by up to 500 ft.
-Directions are available for users to locate other users, but those directions will never point to a user's true location.
-In this way user locations are used as an asset to the application but not made available for other users.
+Local Swap is a bartering app with a host of features:
+* Users can create profiles and trade items with other users via a geographically and socially enabled environment.
+* User locations are hidden via a location scrambling function that offsets their given location by up to 500 ft.
+* Users can directly message one another and manage their inbox of messages in the app.
+* Users can engage in real time chat enabled using web sockets.
+* Users can upload and crop photos that are uploaded to S3 in AWS and served up using CloudFront.

 Find *Local Swap* Live on Heroku
 ```